knkhan79/puppet-typo3/README.md

 This puppet module can be used to easily generate (multiple) typo3 projects.

+This is a fixed version of the typo3 module originally wriiten by tommy-muehle

 **Please feel free to give me feedback, feature-requests or new requirements**

 ## Install